 Police Strength measures the number of EPS police officers per 100,000 population.
 Staffing counts are based on the number of actual employed EPS staff from an annual May 15th snapshot, as provided to Statistics Canada as part of the annual Police Administrative Survey.

 Ensuring that EPS staffing levels keep up with a growing population helps EPS meet increasing workload and its existing performance standards.
 There has been an ongoing trend for police services becoming more civilianized.
 These civilian positions provide support services that were previously completed by officers, thus reducing the need to hire more officers.
-Hence, statistics here also include a measure of EPS's combined sworn and civilian staffing strength.
+Hence, statistics here also include a measure of the combined sworn and civilian staffing strength of EPS.

 Municipal Policing Comparison